auth0/docs/articles/anomaly-detection/index.md

 2. Using [Resource Owner Password Grant](/api-auth/grant/password) from the backend of the application.
 Using this call does not get the IP address of the user, however, you can [configure your application and send the IP address of the user as part of the request](/api-auth/tutorials/using-resource-owner-password-from-server-side) to make brute-force protection work correctly.
 3. Authenticating many users from the same IP address.
 For example, users that are behind a proxy are more likely to reach these limits and trigger the associated protection.
 It is possible to configure a whitelist for the proxy's IP and CIDR range and avoid erroneously triggering the protection.

-### Enable or disable Brute Force Protection
+### Enable or disable brute-force protection

-Brute force protection is enabled for all connections by default.
+Brute-force protection is enabled for all connections by default.

-Each connection has a flag called `brute_force_protection` that you can use to disable brute force protection.
-If this flag is set to `true`, then brute force protection is enabled *even if general brute force protection is enabled*.

-We do not recommend setting the `brute_force_protection` flag to `false` (effectively disabling brute force protection for the connection), but if you do, you will be able to change this in the Dashboard.
+We do not recommend setting the `brute_force_protection` flag to `false` (effectively disabling brute-force protection for the connection), but if you do, you will be able to change this in the Dashboard.
 There will be a **Improve brute force protection** toggle under Connection Settings that changes the flag from `false` to `true`.

-## Breached Password Detection
+## Breached password detection

 Every day malicious hackers penetrate websites and applications, exposing thousands of email and passwords.
 Given that it's quite common for users to use the same password to login to multiples sites, this poses a problem, not only for the hacked system, but to any application that shares those credentials.